EV charger installation requirements in the UK

 Building regulations & electrical safety standards

 Several safety standards are set out by the Office for Zero Emission Vehicles (OZEV).
-Your installer must comply with these standards.
+Your EV charger installer must comply with these standards.

-Here are the current requirements for installing EV charging points at home:
+Here are the current EV charger installation requirements:

 • BS EN 61851